White Sox vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has recorded 90 hits with 24 doubles, a triple, 13 home runs and 32 walks.
+- Freeman has collected 90 hits with 24 doubles, a triple, 13 home runs and 33 walks.
 He has driven in 44 runs with eight stolen bases.

 Freeman Recent Games